Here you will find a wide range of offers at the best prices.

 Great emperors, intrepid explorers, colonists and scientists have all been coming to the Ecuadorian Andes for centuries in search of treasures – be these in the form of land, wealth, knowledge or power.

 The Incas — whose renowned empire was far larger than that of the Romans, but who never managed to fully dominate the proud, strong inhabitants of this land — established only partial reign that lasted a mere 50 years.
-The Spanish arrived on the heels of the Incas, finding a great deal of treasure in Ecuador and leaving behind a legacy best seen in the colonial architecture of its capital – Quito...
+The Spanish arrived on the heels of the Incas, finding a great deal of treasure in the Ecuadorian Andes and leaving behind a legacy best seen in the colonial architecture of its capital – Quito...

-Depending on your taste and budget, the Andes offer charming boutique hotels, business and chain hotels, countryside haciendas, cloud forest lodges and spa hotels – some with their own thermal springs.
+Depending on your taste and budget, the Ecuadorian Andes offer charming boutique hotels, business and chain hotels, countryside haciendas, cloud forest lodges and spa hotels – some with their own thermal springs.
 Meanwhile, cobblestoned streets, colonial courtyards and glowing cupolas dominate the charming highland cities of Quito and Cuenca, where modern and vibrant city life happily coexists with those traces of the colonial era.

 The cities offer urban pleasures like shopping for indigenous arts and crafts, textiles, antiques, leather goods, jewelry, etc… not to mention exciting nightlife, world-class restaurants and an array of modern forms of entertainment.

 Beyond the cities, visitors can get a taste of Ecuador’s indigenous lifestyle by visiting one of the many vibrant “Indian” markets.
 Here, cheerful vendors with sun-wizened faces framed by beads and embroidery, offer exotic spices, hand-woven fabrics, piglets on leashes and rainbows of tropical produce in town squares across the highland region.